Clommunity/cloudynitzar/README.md

 apt-get update; apt-get install -y curl lsb-release curl -k https://raw.githubusercontent.com/Clommunity/cloudynitzar/master/cloudynitzar.sh | bash -
 ````
 and let the magic begin!
+After the process has finished, you can browse the Cloudy web interface at [http://cloudy_device_ip:7000](http://cloudy_device_ip:7000).

+### Log
+The output of the whole Cloudynitzar process is logged to `/var/log/cloudy/cloudynitzar.log`.